Holeryn/Baremetal_stuffs/barebones/Readme.md

 * memory.c - API for allocate memory with bitmaps
 * terminal.c - API for work with the terminal
 * linker.ld - The linker script for use c with assembly
-* Makefile - a realy simple makefile for compile the project ($ make all)
+* compile.sh - a bash script for compile,assemble and link the operative system

+# Compile, link and assemble the operating system
+$ bash compile.sh

+or

+$chmod +x compile.sh

+./compile.sh

 # Build the cross-compiler